theopensystemslab/planx-new/doc/how-to/how-to-setup-planning-constraints-for-a-team.md

 The council should map their GIS identifiers themselves in the spreadsheet, but often this is partially complete or missing and simpler to quickly match against planning.data.gov.uk search results ourselves than start a communication back and forth (it's often not the same council person who knows the Article 4 rules as who understands the spatial data structure).

-5. **Planx** - Add an entry for this council to the `localAuthorityMetadata` variable defined at the top of `apps/api.planx.uk/modules/gis/service/digitalLand.ts`
+4. **PlanX team** - Adds an entry for this council to the `localAuthorityMetadata` variable defined at the top of `apps/api.planx.uk/modules/gis/service/helpers.ts`

-6. **Planx** - Toggle the database column `team_settings.has_article4_schema` to be `true` via the Hasura console.
-This is used by the admin panel view for platform admins.
+Create a PR for review, deploy to production, and let council know it's ready for testing.

+5. **Council & PlanX team** - Toggles the Planning Constraints component in any relevant service to fetch "Article 4 directions"

 Confirm that granular A4 variables are now being returned by the /gis endpoint and written to the passport when navigating a flow.

-Create a PR for review, deploy to production, and let council know it's ready for testing.